tmuzofa95/Netflix_Content_Analysis/README.md

 ## 🚀 How to Reproduce

 1. Download the dataset from Kaggle (link above)
-2. Open netflix_cleaning.ipynb in Jupyter Notebook and run all cells
+2. Open import_netflix_data.ipynb in Jupyter Notebook and run all cells
-3. Create a database called netflix in SSMS and run netflix_create_table.sql
+3. Create a database called netflix in SSMS and run NetflixDB.sql
-4. The notebook will automatically load the cleaned data into SQL Server
+4. The notebook will then automatically load the cleaned data into SQL Server
 5. Open Power BI Desktop and connect to your netflix SQL Server database
 6. Recreate the visuals using the netflix_titles table